 How do I connect to the LARC database in Oracle?

 Start by referring to communication you received when you first were granted access.
 That should contain connection strings and ID/password information to help you make a connection.
 If using a tool that supports TNSnames.ora files provided by MiWorkspace, edwprod.world is the correct selection.
-If you still need help for other connections, please contact 4-HELP.
+If you still need help for other connections, please contact the ITS Service Center.
 They have access to a Knowledge Base Article that contains detailed connection string information that we prefer not to share in a public document.
 If you prefer not to use a database connection, download the flat files from U-M Box.